 If one of your students consistently doesn’t turn in work, it could still be the above.
-However, when it’s one kid, I find it’s usually organization, understanding and/or home life.
+However, when it’s one kid, I find it’s usually organization, time management, understanding and/or home life.
 Remember work completion and turn-in are absolutely a skill and not all of your students will have been taught it or mastered it yet.

 One additional thought: always consider incentives.
 People do things or don’t do them for reasons.
 Students will generally want to do what they’re told to be done with it.
 If they’re not doing it, then they have an incentive not to.

 Put on your Sherlock hat and investigate: What are the incentives?
 What could be preventing a student from finishing?
 Is there something going on here I’m missing?
 And the most important: How can I help/support their increase in work completion and independence?